bdesham/x-sistemo-widget/README.md

 ### Version history

+* 1.1: Added a mechanism to check for updates.
 * 1.0.2: Sync version number in metadata, widget, and Git.
 * 1.0.1: Added an icon.
 * 1.0: Initial release.